How to Create an SEO Content Strategy for Your Local Business

 In the end, you want keywords that will convert, not just bring visitors.
 So, don’t go for keywords just because they have a high search volume.
 Focus on those with clear commercial intent, local specificity, and relevance to your business.

-Besides, if you have a new website without any expertise and trust from the search engines, we do not recommend choosing highly competitive keywords.
-You can check the keyword difficulty via Ahrefs in the Keywords Explorer section.
-It’s a metric that shows how difficult it is to rank a page at the top for a particular keyword phrase.
-Thus, keywords with a difficulty score of up to 30 are the easiest to promote, 31 to 70 are hard to promote, and 71 to 100 are super hard to promote.
+Finally, not all keywords you’ve selected will work similarly for ranking.
+You should also check the keyword difficulty via Ahrefs in the Keywords Explorer section.
+It’s a metric that shows how difficult it is to rank a page at the top for a particular keyword phrase, using a 0 to 100 scale, where:

 For example, you want to write an article about the Mediterranean diet.
 Although driving a lot of traffic, this keyword has high competition, with a difficulty score of 86.

-Instead, we can use the Matching Terms section of Ahrefs and find a less frequent and complex keyword there.
+Instead, you can look into the “Matching Terms” section of Ahrefs and find a less frequent and complex keyword there.
 For example, the “pros and cons of the Mediterranean diet” keyword has a keyword difficulty of 12.

 - Ensure your business name, address, and phone number (NAP) are consistent across the web.